stackworx/formik-mui/docs/docs/guide/migrating.md

 ```

 - Rename fieldToTextField to useFieldToTextField
-- Add `import {useField} from 'formik'` is you need access to field helpers
+- Add `import {useField} from 'formik'` if you need access to field helpers
-- Add `import {useFormik} from 'formik'` is you need access to form helpers
+- Add `import {useFormik} from 'formik'` if you need access to form helpers

 #### After